Article Updated July 20, 2018

 With a rental application, you’ll most likely pay for the credit check.
 The check is usually included in the application fee.
 Concerned about paying that fee when you’re not sure you’ll be approved?
 You may not have a choice, but if you do, consider the DIY credit check strategies below.

-What if There’s a Problem in My Credit Report?
+What if There’s a Problem with My Credit Report?

 Many landlords consider credit one of the most important parts of making a leasing decision.
 What credit score is needed to rent a house can differ from landlord to landlord, but you can expect the minimum to be somewhere between 600 and 620.